Ensono/amido.github.io/docs/testing.md

 When the tests pass, the contract will be written to [pacts](./pacts/genericmenuconsumer-menuapi.json), following the naming convention: `<PACT_CONSUMER>-<PACT_PROVIDER>`.

 Some good practices:
-✅ Use Pact Matchers to ensure we account for state change, e.g. no hardcoded values for menus in the database, see https://docs.pact.io/getting_started/matching for more information.
+✅ Use Pact Matchers to ensure we account for state change, e.g. no hardcoded values for menus in the database, see <https://docs.pact.io/getting_started/matching> for more information.
 ✅ Ensure that the provider state has been configured by the Provider

-It's important to get the `PACT_CONSUMER` and `PACT_PROVIDER` names correct, as these form the key for verfiy.
+It's important to get the `PACT_CONSUMER` and `PACT_PROVIDER` names correct, as these form the key for verify.

 ⚠️ /pacts: these are checked in for reference only.
-Please do not changed the outputted .json files.
+Please do not change the outputted .json files.
 They are created on successful test runs by Pact.
 These will be published to the broker upon successful run in the pipeline, with the corresponding version tags.